Vie Vever'faer

 † Lady of the Blackwarp †

 Vicious.
 Bloodthirsty.
 Ruthless.
 One must be all these things and more to survive.Upon the planes of the Azim Steppe, one garners immense respect for forces larger than they, and an eye for those surmountable; this harmony with nature and the savage trials which engender Xaela culture, prepared Vie for the challenges of the broader world, and the thirst to overcome them.Discipline is her foremost weapon while loyalty serves as her patron virtue... and violence her dearest vice.
-Duty and honor, too, rest highest on the mantle of what Vie engenders.
+Duty and honor, too, rest highest on the mantle of Vie's heart.
 But don't be fooled by the gilded trappings of authority and control; beneath them beats the heart of something sinister and old.

 Small dragon will call you a fuckhead and feed you stew